Fire retardant: Environmental concerns

 Forest fire retardants that are used are generally considered non-toxic, but even less-toxic compounds carry some risk when organisms are exposed to large amounts.

 As of 2008, drops within 300 feet of bodies of water are generally discouraged unless lives or property are directly threatened.
 The US Forest Service is the governing agency that conducts research and monitors the effect of fire retardants on wildland systems in the US.

 Potential risk and health concerns

 Some specialized indoor fire retardants are organic halides (haloalkanes) such as Halon and PhostrEx, which are proven to be toxic.

-Studies have also shown that a drop of the retardant chemical directly into a stream may cause a sufficient ammonia concentration in the water, which is lethal to fish and other aquatic organisms.
+Studies have also shown that a drop of the retardant chemical directly into a stream may increase the ammonia concentration in the water to levels that are lethal for fish and other aquatic organisms.

 Another notable health concern is that fire-suppressant foams are especially toxic to fish in standardized soft and hard water, possibly due to surfactants.